High-field-stabilized reentrant superconductivity in infinite-layer nickelate thin films: Methods

-{\bf Author contributions} KR, KYY, AA, and NH conceived and designed the project.
-NF, GX, SP, and SLEC grew nickelate thin films under the guidance of AA.
-KR, EK, and MKC conducted transport measurements in high pulsed magnetic fields.
-KR, KYY and DG performed measurements in high dc magnetic fields.
-KR measured in moderate fields in PPMS.
+\textbf{ Author contributions} KR, KYY, AA, and NH conceived and designed the project.
+NF, GX, SP, and SLEC grew nickelate thin films and performed material characterization measurements under the guidance of AA.
+KR and EK conducted transport measurements in high pulsed magnetic fields.
+KR, KYY, and DG performed measurements in high dc magnetic fields.
+KR, KYY, and SMT measured transport in moderate fields in PPMS and dilution fridge.
+KR, APD, OEAV, and NH conducted magnetization measurements.
+KR, MKC, and NH carried out proximity-detector tank circuit measurements in high pulsed magnetic fields.
+CST conducted the X-ray adsorption spectroscopy measurements and GX analyzed the data under the guidance of MBHB.
 NH performed theoretical calculations.
-KR and NH analyzed the data and wrote the manuscript with input from all authors.
+KR, KYY, AA, and NH analyzed the data and wrote the manuscript with input from all authors. \\